Handbook

 1. At least one individual from each club must be assigned to attend the Club Sports Meeting each semester.
 Ideally, a more senior officer and a newer/upcoming officer will attend.

-6. Clubs must ensure that contact information located on the Rec Sports webpage is up-to-date and accurate.
-Changes to the club contact information should be forwarded to the Director of Club Sports ASAP.
+1. Clubs must ensure that contact information located on the Rec Sports webpage is up-to-date and accurate.
+Changes to the club contact information should be forwarded to the Club Sports Director ASAP.

 • Officer Responsibilities

 Club Sport Officers are an extremely vital part of the success of the club.
 Generally, Club Sports have four officers including a President, Vice-President, Treasurer, and Secretary.
-Those four positions are the minimum necessary to be a RSO through Student Life Though policies and procedures are set by the Department of Student Life and the Recreational Sports and Fitness Services Department at Michigan State University, Club Sports are student-directed.
+Those four are the minimum necessary to be a Registered Student Organization (RSO) through the Office of Spartan Experiences.
+Though policies and procedures are set by the Office of Spartan Experiences and the Recreational Sports and Fitness Services Department at Michigan State University, Club Sports are student-directed.
 The specific responsibilities of each club officer are determined by the clubs, but here are some guidelines that your club may follow if you need some.

 All officers have the responsibility for seeing that the club abides by all University policies and procedures.
 These include, but are not limited to: scheduling, financing, advertising, and sponsoring events.